 - Identify trends from your Google search console and compare desktop & mobile queries to better understand your content optimization opportunities.

 - Take a local lens to your web analytics to understand where people are searching and how they’re landing on your landing page.
 This allows you to create really hyperlocal content (consider the proximity but differences between San Francisco and Oakland, for example).

 - Use a comprehensive local reporting tool to fully understand how your brand is represented across the local ecosystem and identify opportunities to optimize campaigns.

 Local landing pages are key, Ludwig said.
-Cortana, Alexa and other voice search applications are pulling data from these most relevant places on the web, and you need to make sure you’re feeding them the best information.
+Cortana, Alexa and other voice search applications are pulling data from these most relevant places on the web.
+You need to make sure you’re feeding them the best information.

-Mobile-friendliness is key, and using photos, consumer generated content, reviews and other engaging content creates a “sticky” experience that will keep consumers with you from voice search, all the way to conversion.
+Mobile-friendliness remains key.
+Using photos, consumer generated content, online review monitoring and other engaging content creates a “sticky” experience that will keep consumers with you from voice search, all the way to conversion.

 National retailers and brands with hundreds of locations can even use their search analytics to help make business decisions around expansion.
 Local data including voice search has applications far beyond the local level.

 Voice search is becoming so prevalent that it’s not unrealistic to expect that every app will one day have some voice functionality.
-Is your brand prepared to capitalize on voice?
+So, is your brand prepared to capitalize on voice?
 Failing to do so isn’t just a missed opportunity, but a failure to meet consumer’s express expectations.